-The focus of the exhibits is on the period from 15 BC to 16 AD.
+The exhibits of this museum illustrate the history of writing in Egypt from the 15th century BC to the 16th century AD.
 The content transported by the objects, which illustrate the respective topic by way of example, extends across an equally wide period.

 On the one hand, we present you with copies of works from Egyptian, Greek and Latin literature, as well as the Egyptian Book of the Dead, the Bible, the Quran and other religious texts.

 On the other hand, we showcase papyrus documents of cultural and historical interest, that provide you with an overview of the wide range of everyday texts from ancient Greek and Roman times, as well as the early Byzantine and Arab middle ages.